 LDCs (Berkshire, Liberty, National Grid, Unitil) - Reducing the carbon content of the natural gas delivered to customers leverages the existing gas system and minimizes disruptions to energy consumers.
 This proposal also promotes customer affordability and equity by limiting the need for customers to change their existing energy equipment in the near term.
 Leveraging the existing natural gas system is critical because it will take time to develop a comprehensive and coordinated electric and natural gas system planning framework to ensure, among other things, adequate capacity (generation, transmission, and distribution) to accommodate increased loads driven by electrification.
 More immediately, adding renewable natural gas (“RNG”) and Certified Gas to the supply portfolio will produce environmental benefits, contributing to the Commonwealth’s environmental goals.
 Adding physical RNG to the supply portfolio also would improve supply availability and diversity, both important gas supply planning considerations.

-Opposed by: Attorney General’s Office; HEET
+Opposed by: Attorney General’s Office; HEET; Jonathan Buonocore

 Statement in Opposition: